BugHoppers/FindMyFood/README.md

 # FindMyFood
-A food Classifier built on top of a pretrained model (ImageNet)
+A food Classifier built on top of a pretrained model (MobileNet)